 Which is better for weight loss — cutting calories or increasing exercise?

-Cutting calories through dietary changes seems to promote weight loss more effectively than does exercise and physical activity.
-But physical activity also is important in weight control.
+Cutting calories appears to promote weight loss more effectively than does increasing exercise.

 The key to weight loss is to consume fewer calories than you burn.
-For most people, it's possible to lower their calorie intake to a greater degree than it is to burn more calories through increased exercise.
-That's why cutting calories through dieting is generally more effective for weight loss.
-But doing both — cutting calories and exercising — can help give you the weight-loss edge.
-Exercise can help burn even more calories than just dieting.
+For most people, it's possible to lower calorie intake to a greater degree than it is to burn more calories through increased exercise.

-Exercise also is important because it can help you maintain your weight loss.
+Exercise can help you maintain your weight loss.
 Studies show that people who lose weight and keep it off over the long term get regular physical activity.